 Unfortunately, because QWERTY is so widely used and the sample size for Dvorak and Colemak typists is so small, there is not yet any definitive evidence that supports the notion that one layout is intrinsically faster than another.
 Currently, the fastest typist in the world, Anthony “Chak” Ermolin, winner of the 2020 Ultimate Typing Championship, is typing on a keyboard using the QWERTY layout.
-During the competition there was only one typist using an alternate layout during the competition, John “NoThisIsJohn” Leeds, who types on a Dvorak layout and finished in the 12th position.
-While this doesn’t mean that there aren’t extremely fast typists using other layouts, it is worth mentioning that all top 10 quarter finalists in the competition were typing on a QWERTY layout.
+During the competition, only one typist was using an alternate layout during the competition, John “NoThisIsJohn” Leeds, who types on a Dvorak layout and finished in the 12th position.
+While this doesn’t mean that there aren’t extremely fast typists using other layouts, it is worth mentioning that all top 10 quarter-finalists in the competition were typing on a QWERTY layout.

-As time progresses and if more people become aware of Dvorak and Colemak layouts it is entirely possible that there will be more evidence to show that one, or both of these layouts are faster than QWERTY.
-Because Dvorak and Colemak are still virtually unknown to the general public, it would take a large change in the knowledge of these layouts and the younger generation of typists would need to adopt them in order to progress their acceptance in the world of competitive speed typing.
+As time progresses and if more people become aware of Dvorak and Colemak layouts there may be more evidence to show that one, or both of these layouts are faster than QWERTY.
+Because Dvorak and Colemak are still virtually unknown to the general public, it would take a large change in the knowledge of these layouts and the younger generation of typists would need to adapt them to progress their acceptance in the world of competitive speed typing.

 Which Layout Should I Choose?